What are elements that characterize hot springs?

 There are some natural flowing tubs in mountains, but water provided in the spa town is different and characteristic.

-The place today I will visit is a beautiful resort facility, and the rate for walk-in is a little bit pricey; $25 per an hour.
+The place for today is a beautiful resort facility, and the rate for walk-in is a little bit pricey; $25 per an hour.

 Different Water, Different Color